compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/email_with_data.md

 Once you download the zipped folder, you will need a password to open it.
 That password will be distributed on Slack in the "#general" channel.

+Please do not share the files with anyone.
+When you have finished the activity, please delete the files.

 You can read more about this activity in the lesson plan: https://github.com/compsocialscience/summer-institute/blob/master/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md

 If you have any problems, please contact your local organizer or me via email or Slack.